thegooddocsproject/request-for-comment/RFC-010-core-strategy/RFC-010-core-strategy.md

 Carrie said: After reading through it again, I agree with removing this section.

+### Punchy tagline

+Alyssa: I really do love this core strategy statement as-is and will be fine with adopting it as-is.
+But I will say that it doesn't make me pump my fist in the air and say, "YEAHHHHH!
+Let's do this!!!!"
+I maybe want some more inspirational stuff here for something that is going to be a core strategy.

+Is there any way we can integrate docs advocacy into our core strategy?
+One of my past versions of a core strategy statement included a statement like, "The Good Docs Project advocates for the kind of high quality documentation we want to see in the world."
+I'm not in love with that, but it starts to hint at "we want to change the world" level inspiration.

+Maybe if we also included a brief, punchy "why" statement?
+Like, "At the Good Docs Project, we believe that good documentation can make the world a better, more equitable place.
+Good docs make it easier for people from all backgrounds to onboard with the software and tools that can make their lives better or easier.
+Good docs make it easier for people to join and contribute to open source, making the world's technologies and open source communities a little bit richer, one project at a time."

+Talking out loud, but maybe what I'm wanting in addition to the core strategy is a punchy, bumper-sticker like tagline or phrase that is catchy and meaningful.
+"Because good docs can change the world.
+Let us show you how."
+Kind of like how Write the Docs has "Docs or it didn't happen."
+Very memorable and intuitive.

 ## Implementation checklist

 If this proposal is accepted, the following tasks must be completed: